-The spatial information about the DEM can be found by right clicking on the projdem layer, then clicking on Properties Source.
-Similarly, the symbology of the DEM can be changed by right clicking on the layer, Properties Symbology.
+The symbology of the DEM can be changed by right clicking on the layer, Properties > Symbology.

-To explore the highest elevation areas in your DEM select Spatial Analyst Tools $\rightarrow$ Map Algebra $\rightarrow$ Raster Calculator.
+To explore the highest elevation areas in your DEM select Spatial Analyst Tools \rightarrow Map Algebra \rightarrow Raster Calculator.

-Double click on the layer projdem with the DEM for San Marcos.
+Double click on the layer projdem.tif with the DEM for San Marcos.
 Click on the ">" symbol and select a number less than the maximum elevation.
 This arithmetic raster operation will select all cells with values above the defined threshold.
 In the example below a threshold of 600m was used.